realmagicgreen/magicgreen-jekyll/_posts/2018-05-13-byebye-plastic-bags.md

 Women from a mountain village in Bali are making alternative bags, using collected and donated cloth materials.
 The bags will be sold across Bali retailers.
 For every one bag sold, one bag will be donated to a local community member.

 ### Education Booklet

 In 2014, BBPB completed version 1 of their educational booklet for primary aged students to learn about the harms of plastic.

+{% include image.html name="-04" caption="The plastic problem in numbers" %}

 It was distributed throughout schools in Indonesia.
 An updated Version 2 of the booklet is to be published and distributed in 2018.
 [Educational booklet - PDF](https://drive.google.com/file/d/0Bxg4eo4M4UbeYmhxREI1cXJIY3c/view)